What is the Difference Between a Utility Company and an Electricity Provider?

 What is a Utility Company?

-In a deregulated market, the utility is the company that owns and maintains the lines, wires, poles and transformers that deliver electricity and gas to homes and buildings.
-The utility is responsible for checking meters, restoring power after severe weather and emergencies and fixing gas leaks.
-As it was before deregulation, it's the norm for a single utility to serve a large geographical area.
-In some parts of the United States, utilities compete along with competitive providers and act as the default provider for customers who do not choose their own.
+In a deregulated market, the utility company is the company that owns and maintains the lines, wires, poles and transformers that deliver electricity and gas to homes and buildings.
+The utility company is responsible for checking meters, restoring power after severe weather and emergencies and fixing gas leaks.
+As it was before deregulation, it's the norm for a single utility company to serve a large geographical area.
+In some parts of the United States, utilities compete along with competitive energy providers and act as the default provider for customers who do not choose their own.

 If you are unsure as to which utility company services your home or business, you should first consult your electricity or gas bill for this information.
-If your bill does not tell you which company takes care of the infrastructure in your area, call your provider.
-It's important to remember who your utility is so you know which company to contact if there's ever a power outage, gas leak or other emergency in your area.
+If your bill does not tell you which company takes care of the infrastructure in your area, call your energy provider.
+It's important to remember who your utility company is so you know which company to contact if there's ever a power outage, gas leak or other emergency in your area.
 They might not be the company that bills you, but they are an important player in the energy process, since they bring the energy to your home and make sure there's no interruption.

 What is a Retail Energy Provider?

 Providers, also referred to as competitive suppliers, alternative suppliers or third-party suppliers, are companies that market and sell electricity or gas service directly to customers.
-In other words, a provider buys electricity or gas from power generators, and you buy it from the provider of your choice.
+In other words, an energy provider buys electricity or gas from power generators, and you buy it from the provider of your choice.
 Customers in deregulated markets can typically choose from among several different providers.
 These companies handle billing and payment processing, and they compete for business in a variety of ways.

 The lasting benefit to deregulation in the energy grid is that the consumers hold all the power.
-You can choose the provider that is right for your home and business, and you can switch to another one if your current provider doesn't meet your needs.
+You can choose the energy provider that is right for your home and business, and you can switch to another one if your current provider doesn't meet your needs.

 How Do Energy Providers Compete?

 The driving force behind the move toward electricity deregulation was a desire to break up the geographical monopolies that utilities enjoyed.
 Because customers couldn't take their business elsewhere, utilities lacked an incentive to provide superior customer service or competitive rates.
-In a deregulated market, providers that don't work hard to earn and keep customers risk losing them to their competitors.
+In a deregulated market, energy providers that don't work hard to earn and keep customers risk losing them to their competitors.

 In addition to competing on the basis of customer service quality, providers vie for customers with the following:

 - Lower rates.
-To attract customers who are focused on the bottom line, some providers emphasize their cheap rates.
+To attract customers who are focused on the bottom line, some energy providers emphasize their cheap rates.

 - Variety of plans.
 Providers offer a mix of fixed-rate plans, variable-rate plans and plans with flexible payment options.
 Some plans include special offers, like free electricity on weekends.
 This allows customers to choose a plan that fits their budgetary needs, lifestyle and risk tolerance.

 - Shared values.
-Some providers reach out to environmentally conscious customers by investing in renewable energy, while others may appeal to customers' sense of charity by sharing profits with local service groups.
+Some energy providers reach out to environmentally conscious customers by investing in renewable energy, while others may appeal to customers' sense of charity by sharing profits with local service groups.

 - Promotions.
 If you shop around, you're likely to find providers offering signing bonuses like cash rebates, consumer electronics and enrollment in rewards programs.
 To take advantage of these promotions, you'll typically need to commit to a provider for a certain contract period.